felipewg/PCH_EnergyConsumption/README.md

 # PCH_EnergyConsumption
-University project from the course PCH regarding Population and Energy Consumption
+University project from the course PCH of UFABC regarding programming and statistics